Skip to content

-Bodyguard Services in Nairobi (Kenya) — Secure Transport and VIP Security
+Bodyguard Services in Nairobi (Kenya) — Executive Protection and Secure Transport

 Nairobi runs on contradiction.
-A regional business hub where major energy, finance, development, infrastructure, and diplomatic decisions are made in Westlands, Upper Hill, and Gigiri — sometimes only streets away from areas with documented security exposure.
-The DusitD2 hotel complex on 14 Riverside Drive was attacked by Al-Shabaab in January 2019, killing 21 people in the same neighbourhood where many of those decisions are taken.
+It is the regional headquarters of East Africa — where energy, finance, development, infrastructure, and diplomatic decisions are made in Westlands, Upper Hill, and Gigiri — sometimes only streets away from neighbourhoods with documented security exposure.
+The DusitD2 complex at 14 Riverside Drive was attacked by Al-Shabaab in January 2019, killing 21 people in the same district where many of those decisions are taken to this day.

-R&H Global Protection provides bodyguard services in Nairobi, Kenya, with assignments directed by Israeli-trained protection specialists from former IDF Special Forces and intelligence backgrounds, supported by vetted PSRA-licensed Kenyan personnel.
-Israeli protection methodology, local compliance, and the kind of quiet operational discipline that lets principals focus on business while someone else manages the risk.
+R&H Global Protection provides bodyguard services in Nairobi, Kenya, with assignments directed by Israeli-trained protection specialists from former IDF Special Forces and intelligence backgrounds, supported by vetted, PSRA-licensed Kenyan personnel.
+The combination is deliberate: Israeli protection doctrine and command, local compliance and ground knowledge, and the quiet operational discipline that lets a principal focus on business while a professional bodyguard in Kenya manages the risk.

 Bodyguard Services in Kenya — Service Breakdown

-Personal close protection in Kenya for corporate leaders, diplomats, investors, and public figures.
+Personal close protection in Nairobi and across Kenya for corporate leaders, diplomats, investors, and public figures.
 Whether the assignment is a three-day visit or a six-month posting, we scale from single-operative cover to full multi-agent details with continuous rotation.
-Discreet, controlled, invisible to everyone outside the team.
+Discreet, controlled, and invisible to anyone outside the team.
+Female close protection officers are available where the principal, the family profile, or the operating environment calls for them.

 Typical assignment profile: one to four operatives, threat-based detail size, civilian dress, advance work on every venue.

 Private compound protection for executives and families in Runda, Muthaiga, Karen, Nyari, Kitisuru, Gigiri, and Lavington.
-Many international clients engaging us for private security for executives in Nairobi start with residential security — access control, perimeter monitoring, staff vetting, delivery screening, 24-hour presence when required, and emergency evacuation planning.
+Many international clients engaging us for private security in Nairobi start with residential security — access control, perimeter monitoring, staff vetting, delivery screening, 24-hour presence where required, and emergency evacuation planning built around the residence.

 Year-round support for international summits, NGO conferences, corporate gatherings, and diplomatic receptions.
 Venue advance work, crowd monitoring, VIP escort, entry and exit control, and coordination with local teams at the Radisson Blu, Serena, Villa Rosa Kempinski, Tribe Hotel, and private residences across Gigiri and Karen.

 Multi-day assignments covering the Masai Mara, Amboseli, Laikipia, Samburu, Lake Naivasha, and Nanyuki.
-Security-trained drivers, satellite phones, lodge coordination, and airstrip transfers from Wilson Airport.
-VIP safari protection in Kenya that starts in the capital and does not stop until the client is home.
+Security-trained drivers, satellite communications, lodge coordination, and airstrip transfers from Wilson Airport.
+Upcountry exposure is dynamic — in March 2026, the government launched a 30-day security operation across Laikipia, Meru, and Isiolo following a rise in banditry and land-related conflict, which is precisely the kind of development that changes a route plan.
+VIP safari protection in Kenya that starts in the capital and does not stop until the principal is home.

 Secure Transportation in Nairobi and Across Kenya

-Movement between locations is the highest-risk element of operating here, which makes professional secure transportation a baseline requirement.
+Movement between locations is the highest-risk element of operating here, which makes professional secure transportation a baseline requirement rather than an add-on.

 Standard transport coverage:

-Airstrip transfers from Wilson to the Maasai Mara, Amboseli, Laikipia, and Samburu
+• Airstrip transfers from Wilson to the Masai Mara, Amboseli, Laikipia, and Samburu

 Israeli Security Training in Kenya